Adezzz/AdelaideGenay/aboutme.md

 ### Teaching

+Marc.
+2023 - May.
+2023
+**ENSEIRB-MATMECA (Talence, France)**
+Javascript functional programming for engineering students.
+Hands-on project supervision for small groups of students, during a total of 25 hours of in-class time.

 Nov.
 2021 - Jan.
 2022
 **ENSEIRB-MATMECA (Talence, France)**
 Computer architecture and microprocessing for engineering students.
 Hands-on courses for groups of 20 students, during a total of 20 hours of in-class time.

 Sept.
 2019 - Jan.
 2021